AbbyNicole9793/se_project_react/README.md

 Npm, react, jsx, js, html & css.
 I also used external hardware to make this easier to do by using two screens!

-# Plans to improve project

-I am currently working on doing the optional work while waiting to hear from my review!

 # Link to deployed site

 https://abbynicole9793.github.io/se_project_react/

+# Plans to improve project

+I am having trouble getting the header__modal-button to work right, I would love to get some feedback on it if I can, I tried using space-between while creating another div and that did not work.